Chapter 26 Wednesday, 1645 hours (4:45 PM)

 "OK," said Jack rising to leave.
 "Can I leave this here?" he asked pointing to the backpack.

-"Of course," answered Joshua.
-"Wait a second," he went on, going to his desk and rummaging through a side drawer.
+"Of course.
+Leave it here," answered Joshua.
+"Wait a second," he went on, going over to his desk and rummaging through a side drawer.

 "Here.
 The keys to the leopard enclosure.
 Catch," said Joshua.